 - Are You Playing the Long Game?

-Gregg Vanourek is a writer, teacher, speaker, and facilitator on life design and leadership.
-Gregg is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose and passion) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (called “the best book on leadership since Good to Great”).
-Check out Gregg’s manifesto on how to avoid the Common Traps of Living, or his TEDx talk.
+Gregg Vanourek is a writer, teacher, speaker, and coach on leadership and personal development.
+He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose and passion) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
+Take Gregg’s Traps Test (Common Traps of Living), take his Personal Values Exercise, check out his Best Articles, get his newsletter, or watch his TEDx talk.
+If you found value in this article, please forward it to a friend.
+Every little bit helps!